top of page

 a Milestone Achievement

-We have just reached our remarkable 22nd-year milestone.
-It has been an extraordinary journey of bold determination and resilience starting in a dilapidated shopfront in a crime hotspot and having to move from one short lease space to the next as each was demolished as part of regeneration.
-Unperturbed, every move involved designing and converting dilapidated spaces with no grant build funding and using 95% reclaimed, repurposed upcycled materials and volunteering.
-And yet, despite the physical move disruption caused, we have maintained and sustained our practices and impacts working with over 4000 young adults to date tackling poverty, inequality, discrimination and gentrification to ensure marginalised young adults have authentic social and economic opportunities in the regeneration of their neighbourhoods and beyond.
+It has been an extraordinary journey of bold determination and resilience starting out in a dilapidated shopfront based in the heart of what was an anti-social crime hotspot, and then having to move from one short lease space to the next as each was demolished as part of regeneration.
+Unperturbed, every move was a lesson learned and only made us and our cause even more resilient as we found and converted dilapidated spaces with no grant build funding and using 95% reclaimed, repurposed upcycled materials and volunteered construction expertise.
+And yet, despite each physical logistics nightmare move and disruption caused to our project services, we maintained and sustained our practices and impacts working with our targeted young adult population to ensure underserved young populations are safe from harm and have authentic social and economic opportunities in the regeneration of their neighbourhoods and beyond.